USS Brough: Atlantic Fleet service

 Returning in mid-September, Brough started preparations for the Joint Atlantic Fleet Exercise of 1954.
 Broughs assignment was operating against submarines off the Labrador Coast in the vicinity of Hamilton's Inlet.
 Accordingly, extra foul weather clothing was loaded aboard in anticipation of the many cold watches that were to come.
 On 20 October, Brough, in company with the rest of the squadron, departed on her biggest operation LANTFLEX 1-55.
 First Brough participated in convoy escort work to Labrador; anti-submarine patrol, and then she escorted a force making amphibious landings along the coast of North Carolina.
 After thirty days continuous steaming, on 20 November Brough returned to Newport for a much welcomed Christmas leave period.Brough reported to the Boston Navy Yard for overhaul and modification to equipment in February 1955 and completed the refitting on 30 April 1955.
-In May Brough spent two weeks at the Portsmouth Naval Shipyard, Maine, under-going a restricted availability.
+In May Brough spent two weeks at the Portsmouth Naval Shipyard, Maine, undergoing a restricted availability.
 An intensive three-week refresher program at Newport followed in June.
 On 9 July 1955 Brough departed from Norfolk, Virginia on the first leg of Midshipman Cruise Baker.
 This cruise included Edinburgh, Scotland; Copenhagen, Denmark; and finally Guantanamo Bay, Cuba as ports-of-call.
 On completion of this cruise, on 3 September, Brough was given a two-week upkeep and tender availability period in Newport and then reported on 25 September 1955 to provide services to Fleet Sonar School, Key West.
 Upon returning to Newport, in November Brough was given a two-week availability alongside the USS Yosemite, followed by two weeks of type training out of Newport.
 On 13 December 1955 the holiday leave started.
 This period also saw Brough's first berthing at the new Destroyer Pier Number 1.
 On completion of one week of type training in the Newport area Brough moored alongside the USS Yosemite on 30 January 1956 for ten days availability.